Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \paragraph{Implications for bioacoustic model development}

 While our comparison of pretrained bioacoustic foundation models does not offer a direct ablation study of the different design decisions, we can draw several suggestions for future model development.
 First, advances in general audio understanding, particularly on the \gls{as} benchmark, translate effectively to bioacoustic tasks, as demonstrated by the superior performance of BEATs over AudioMAE.
-This suggests that sophisticated \gls{ssl} methods developed for broader audio domains can be successfully leveraged for biological sound analysis and pretraining models with such methods on bioacoustic data promises further performance increases.
-Selecting a high sample rate (32 kHz) and a suitable window length (5 seconds) seems beneficial, while advantages in using raw waveforms over spectrograms are not evident in our experiments.
+This suggests that sophisticated \gls{ssl} methods developed for broader audio domains can be successfully leveraged for biological sound analysis, and that pretraining models with such methods on bioacoustic data promises further performance increases.
+Second, selecting a high sample rate (32 kHz) and a suitable window length (5 seconds) seems beneficial, while advantages in using raw waveforms over spectrograms are not evident in our experiments.

-Future research could investigate whether combining general audio data with bioacoustic data during pretraining enables models to develop more robust auditory representations that generalise across diverse acoustic environments.
+Future research could investigate whether combining general audio data with bioacoustic data during pretraining enables models to develop more robust auditory representations that generalise across diverse acoustic environments, as demonstrated by the performance of Perch~2.0 compared to Perch.
 However, dataset scale alone does not guarantee superior performance—curation quality proves equally critical~\cite{oquab2024dinov2learningrobustvisual,rauch2025maskedautoencoderslistenbirds}.
 For practitioners developing new bioacoustic models, we recommend leveraging established datasets such as \gls{as}, \gls{bs}, and \gls{ins}, which provide diverse acoustic coverage, include quality curation, and offer accessibility for research.
 A notable gap remains in large-scale \gls{pam} datasets that would better reflect real-world deployment scenarios.
 The absence of models trained on such a dataset in our evaluation highlights an important direction for future data collection and model development efforts, as such models would likely achieve better ecological monitoring performance and close the gap between controlled laboratory settings (BEANS) and real-world applications (BirdSet).

 \paragraph{Advice for model selection}